 - He also was one of the principal counsel in cases against Nationwide (N.D.N.Y.) and Country Life (Cook Cty.
 Ill.
 Cir.
 Ct.): Mr. Friedman was one of the principal counsel in cases against two of the largest insurance companies in which plaintiffs asserted sales marketing abuses in the marketing of so-called “vanishing premium policies,” where insurance agents sold insurance policies to unsuspecting consumers promising that after a relatively short time the dividends generated from the policy would be so high as to be able to fully pay the premiums.
 In fact, the calculations of the policies were based on unrealistic interest rate projections and, therefore, the premiums never “vanished.”
 Nationwide resulted in a settlement valued at between $85 million and $103 million, while a settlement with Country Life made $44 million in benefits available to policyholders.

 Mr. Friedman has also litigated important consumer product lawsuits, including one against Thomson Consumer Electronics, which resulted in a settlement that made up to $100 million available for persons who paid for unreimbursed repairs to defective televisions.
 In addition, Mr. Friedman was one of the principal counsel in the Dex-Cool Litigation, a nationwide lawsuit alleging that General Motors sold millions of cars with defective coolant that gummed up and caused corrosion to engines.
 GM settled ahead of trial, offering relief of cash payments of up to $800 per repair.

-Prior to his current role as Co-Chair and member of the Consumer Protection group, Mr. Friedman was a member of the Securities Litigation & Investor Protection practice, litigating many important matters, including the Globalstar Securities Litigation in which he served as one of the lead trial counsel.
+Prior to his current role as Co-Chair of the Consumer Protection group, Mr. Friedman was a member of Cohen Milstein’s Securities Litigation & Investor Protection practice, litigating many important matters, including Globalstar Securities Litigation in which he served as one of the lead trial counsel.
 The case settled for $20 million during the second week of the trial.
-In addition, Mr. Friedman served as one of co-lead or principal counsel in Norman Frank et al. v.
+In addition, Mr. Friedman served as Co-Lead or principal counsel in Norman Frank et al. v.
 David L. Paul (a recovery of over $18 million); In re Jiffy Lube Securities Litigation (D. Md.) (a recovery of over $12 million); and In re Immunex Securities Litigation (W.D.
 Wash.) (a recovery of $14 million).